Do you have to be vaccinated to attend classes at Community Fitness?

-Barre is effective for weight loss because it combines cardio and strength training together in a single workout.
+Taking group Barre at our health club is effective for weight loss because it combines cardio and strength training together in a single workout.
 While cardio workouts will burn more calories in a single session, strength training increases muscle mass which helps you burn calories even when you’re sleeping or sitting at your desk.
 Fitness programs that have both cardio and weight training help to maximize calorie burn.

 Yoga is good for weight loss because it can be done in a gym, at home with online fitness videos, or virtually anywhere.
 Harvard Health proposes that a 155-pound person burns about 150 calories per 30 minutes of Yoga.
 Yoga can improve mindfulness and your overall mental and physical well-being (5).
 It can also help you better understand your body’s hunger signals to control overeating (6).

 Pilates is a beginner-friendly exercise that can help you lose weight while building strength, balance, endurance, and flexibility (7).
 One study sponsored by the American Council on Exercise estimated that a person weighing roughly 140-pounds can burn 108 calories in a 30min beginner level Pilates class and 168 calories in a 30min a more advanced class.
 Pilates has also been shown to help reduce lower back pain.